thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 ## Conclusion

-This pipeline demonstrates the core concepts behind modern event-driven architectures.
-Start small, experiment, and scale as needed.
+This pipeline demonstrates the core concepts behind modern event-driven architectures, though this pipeline's simulation only handles few requests, the idea was to show how it works through a lab.
+It was interesting to see the interaction of the producer-kafka broker-consumer.